 However, while the QuickBooks program must be installed on each workstation, the company data file can be stored on a single server or workstation and accessed by multiple users.
 QuickBooks allows users to simultaneous access to the data file across the network.

-You can learn about how to configure QuickBooks for multi-user or network environment.
+You can learn about how to configure QuickBooks Desktop for multi-user or network environment.

 The only exception to the above is if QuickBooks is deployed on your network in a Microsoft Terminal Server environment.
 Note: Microsoft Terminal Server is supported for QuickBooks Enterprise Solutions only.
 Intuit does not support any other version of QuickBooks in a Terminal Server environment.
 Additional information on QuickBooks support for Microsoft Terminal Server can be found here.